Improvements to the NSO Farside Mapping Pipeline: Noise Reduction Updates: Code Structure Outline

 \section{Code Structure Outline}

 In order to accommodate the necessary changes to the updated farside pipeline without fundamentally disturbing the performance of existing data production, a new end phase to the farside pipeline was developed.
-This pipeline is known as the '{\tt f6}' pipeline after the 6 hourly cadence of the component maps used in the final maps.
-This pipeline uses the same source data as the '{\tt fq}' legacy pipeline, but uses a higher temporal cadence of component maps in addition to a different calibration process to produce the final composite maps seen by the end users.
+This pipeline is known as the '{\tt f6}' pipeline after the 6 hourly cadence of the 24 hour phase shift maps used in the final maps.
+This pipeline uses the same source data as the '{\tt fq}' legacy pipeline, but uses a higher temporal cadence of 24 hour phase shift maps in addition to a different calibration process to produce the final composite maps seen by the end users.
 This section provides a general outline of the differences between the legacy '{\tt fq}' pipeline, and the updates '{\tt f6}' pipeline.
 The specifics of the code structure and build processes can be found in the wiki.